-How social selling is helping marketing-sales professionals to improve their business relationships to become more trustworthy and sustainable?
+How is social selling helping marketing-sales professionals to improve their business relationships to become more trustworthy and sustainable?
 First of all, what is social selling?
-It is the art of using social media platforms to find, connect with, understand and gets to know, sales prospects for your business.
+It is the art of using social media platforms to find, connect with, understand, and get to know, sales prospects for your business.
 Today, it is the most modern way to create meaningful relationships with others that could eventually become your customers.

 Another objective of social selling is to become, in the mind of your followers, the first option they think about when they are ready to do a purchase.
 To become visible and discoverable for your target audience so that they can appear on your marketing radar when it is needed.

-However, social selling is not only about gaining access to contacts, but about building sustainable relationships and finding the right moment where you can present yourself as the solution to a problem that exists.
+However, social selling is not only about gaining access to contacts, is also about building sustainable relationships and finding the right moment where you can present yourself as the solution to a problem that exists.

-This new way of doing marketing and business works for both B2C and B2B brands and there are studies that say that social media influences in a high percentage the buyers of B2B products.
+This new way of doing marketing and business works for both B2C and B2B brands and some studies say that social media influences in a high percentage the buyers of B2B products.
 Social selling also helps gain visibility among the target market, deliver value to it and establish credibility, all through social media.

 Why are good business relationships important?